speuan/-speuan-putting-speed-trainer-v5/README.md

 # Golf Putting Speed Trainer (PWA)

-A browser-based Progressive Web App that allows users to analyze the speed and trajectory of golf putts using their mobile camera.
+A browser-based Progressive Web App that allows users to analyze the speed of golf putts using their mobile camera.

 ## Features

 - Golf ball detection using camera
-- Real-time ball tracking and motion analysis
 - Speed calculation
 - PWA capabilities for offline use